-In addition, SPM samples for contaminants analysis are occasionally collected using a high speed CFC (Masson et al., 2018), especially for the TME at Arles and at Jons.
-The duration of pumping can be regulated from 10 min to 8 hours in order to collect sufficient amount of SPM.
+duration of pumping can be regulated from 10 min to 8 h in order to collect sufficient amounts of SPM.
 No significant differences in Hg and PCB concentrations were found in samples collected by the two methods although particles in PT are slightly coarser than particles collected using CFC (Masson et al., 2018).
 The analyses are carried out on the total samples without separation of the organic part because it is negligible in the samples (see the POC measurements).
-Prior to chemical analysis, SPM collected with the two sampling techniques are transferred to Clean brown glass bottles (250 mL) are used to transfer the SPM.
-Prior to chemical analysis, samples were deep-frozen (-18°C) and freeze-dried before being homogenized in an agate mortar and stored in the dark at ambient temperature.
+Prior to chemical analysis, SPM collected with the two sampling techniques are transferred to clean brown glass bottles (250 mL) and used to transfer the SPM.
+Prior to chemical analysis, samples were deep-frozen (-18 °C) and freeze-dried before being homogenized in an agate mortar and stored in the dark at ambient temperature.

-In addition, excess SPM samples are stored in a chamber at -80°C. This will allow, according to the needs and the development of new analytical techniques, to carry out later analysis without aging of the samples.
+In addition, excess SPM samples are stored in a chamber at $-80\,^{\circ}$ C. This allows analyses to be carried out at a later date, according to the needs and the development of new analytical techniques, without aging of the samples.
 More than 1300 samples are currently stored this way.
 Meta-data and location of the samples inside the chamber are saved within the software Collec-Science (Quinton et al., 2020).

-3.4 Physico-chemical analyses
+3.4 Physicochemical analyses

-All the physico-chemical analyses information are briefly recalled during visualization and in an additional file (Report.txt) when downloading the data.
+All the physicochemical analysis information is briefly recalled during visualization and in an additional file (Report.txt) when downloading the data.